corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 you must use the `useOpenSsl` option, as described in [Configuring a node](../node/setup/corda-configuration-file.md).
 The JVM implementation of SSL is restricted in the bandwidth it can sustain over a single connection.

-## Comparing Corda Enterprise 4.3 vs Corda Enterprise 4.6
+## Comparing Corda: Enterprise Edition  4.3 vs Corda: Enterprise Edition  4.6

-This section contains a comparative analysis between Corda Enterprise 4.3 and Corda Enterprise 4.6, with a main focus on the parallelisation improvements introduced in version 4.5.
+This section contains a comparative analysis between Corda: Enterprise Edition  4.3 and Corda: Enterprise Edition  4.6, with a main focus on the parallelisation improvements introduced in version 4.5.
 The analysis also covers some of the improvements introduced in version 4.4.
 The features discussed are listed below:
 * The batched transaction resolution, introduced in version 4.4.
 * The new Artemis tuning options (`brokerConnectionTtlCheckIntervalMs` and `journalBufferTimeout`), introduced in version 4.4.
 * The new `sendAll` API for sending messages to multiple parties in a more efficient way.